I have never tried to sell anyone Sugar Bear Hair vitamins.

 The main one being that this sweater achieved its cropped look by way of a thin belt used to cinch the waist, after which I tucked the ends of it underneath.
 An extra bit of sneaky layering comes in via the knee-high boots, which are worn over equally knee-high socks.
 A dress like this lends itself perfectly to layering of all sorts, given that its thick material is super concealing.
 I, in fact, have an entire long john set under here, just for some extra sex appeal.

 Of course, none of this is important now that it’s summer and memories of the cold feel like a distant nightmare.
-This is what happens when you shoot an outfit in February and promptly forget you have a blog.
+This is what happens when you have a sudden urge to photograph your outfit in February and promptly forget you have a blog.
 But come November, rest assured that I will be beating frostbite in style.

 That ankle! gasps this Mennonite’s mother, whilst clutching her pearls and fainting gracefully onto the nearest divan.

 For the saucy minx looking to blow off some steam and show a little skin, consider the canvas sneaker.
+(Ideally, without the holes that my Supergas wear as battle scars from traversing the entirety of Manhattan because I have a hatred of the subway.)
 It’s the best way to get your steps in for the day while still revealing a sliver of ankle in the style of the beached maidens from The Pirates of Penzance.
-When balanced out with a bulkier long dress, it’s an almost-seasonally appropriate getup.

-I have accessorized with what at first glance looks like a luggage strap, but is actually a very beautiful tassel belt from M. Patmos—this is key in helping me look more like a Human Woman and less like a sack of potatoes.
+I then added what at first glance looks like a luggage strap, but is actually a very beautiful tassel belt from M. Patmos—this is key in helping me look more like a Human Woman and less like a sack of potatoes.
 A matching red headband and vintage bag complete the look, and voila!
 Here I am, ready and able for a day of loom weaving.